Typhoon Rita (1972): East China Sea

 Rita's unusual track across the East China Sea resulted in the Ryukyu Islands being affected for five days.
-During this period, the highest winds measured across the archipelago was 178 km/h on Kume Island while the lowest pressure was 955.6 mb (hPa; 28.22 inHg) at the Marine Corps Air Station Futenma on Okinawa.
+During this period, the highest winds measured across the archipelago were 178 km/h on Kume Island while the lowest pressure was 955.6 mb (hPa; 28.22 inHg) at the Marine Corps Air Station Futenma on Okinawa.
 Much of the region received heavy rain and a storm maxima of 810 mm on Okinoerabujima.
 Primary damage from the storm was to agriculture, with 30–35% of the sugar cane and pineapple crop lost.
 In all, three people died in the region due to Rita.

 Taiwan was also subjected to heavy rains from the typhoon's outer bands with up to 384 mm falling in mountainous areas.
 Flooding affected several villages and left 700 people homeless.
 A train traveling from Kaohsiung to Fangliao was derailed.
 Three people were killed across the island.